 Vue

 mountly-vue is the Vue 3 adapter.
-Same surface as the React adapter — createWidget(Component, { styles }) — different rendering layer underneath.
+It exposes the same surface as the React adapter, createWidget(Component, { styles }), over a different rendering layer.

 Install